 - Do: Use an appropriate profile picture.

-Despite its small nature, your profile picture says a lot about you as a person to your employer.
+Although only a small detail, your profile picture says a lot about you as a person to your employer – and future employers.
 It is good practice for your professional profile picture to be a headshot of you alone, preferably in formal wear if you are using LinkedIn.
-Employers will not be keen to hire someone whose profile picture is party-themed as it makes them appear untrustworthy.

 - Don’t: Be too active.

-It is important to stay active and up-to-date across all of your social media channels, but knowing when to slow down is even more so.
-Maintain regular contact with your connections and followers and publish any interesting articles you find which are relevant to your field but don’t be spammy.
-Posting too much may irritate your followers and cause them to lose interest in you.
+It is important to stay active and up-to-date across all of your social media channels, but knowing when to slow down is even more crucial.
+Maintain regular contact with your connections and followers and publish any interesting articles you find which are relevant to your field – but be careful not to over do it.
+Posting too much may give the opinion that you’re not productive with your time.